Social care providers ‘turning away new care requests and closed to admissions’

 The NCF said “extensive delays” in receiving PCR tests results is also exacerbating pressures.

-The Government has announced an extra £60 million for local authorities to support the adult social care response to coronavirus in January.
+The government has announced an extra £60m for local authorities to support the adult social care response to coronavirus in January.

-This is on top of existing funding to prevent infections and provide testing, a recruitment campaign, and a £162.5 million fund to help providers recruit and retain staff over the coming months.
+This is on top of existing funding to prevent infections and provide testing, a recruitment campaign, and a £162.5m fund to help providers recruit and retain staff over the coming months.

 One NCF member said: “The situation changes by the shift, let alone by the day.